-3.2 Interleaving correction ADX
+3.1 Interleaving correction ADX

-The Interleaving correction ADX is available on the 5 GSPS, which is internally interleaved, and on the interleaved single channel 10 GSPS version of ADQ7.
+The Interleaving correction ADX is available on the 5 GSPS, which is internally interleaved.

 The ADX automatically corrects for interleaving mismatch in gain, offset, and timing in the ADC cores.
 The ADX also compensates for variation over frequency.